bouhsiss/tweets/README.md

 - **Stemming**: Reduces words to their base or root form using the Porter Stemmer.
 - **Lemmatization**: Converts words to their base form based on their part of speech using the WordNet lemmatizer.
 - **Spelling Correction**: Corrects misspelled words using the SymSpell algorithm.
+- **Remove Punctuation**: Eliminates punctuation from the text to clean the data.

 ### 3. `utils/text_vectorization.py`
 This module provides functions for converting text data into numerical vectors suitable for machine learning models.
 The key functionalities include: